GrassjellyMoab/VerifAI/README.md

 3. **Set Up API Credentials:**
     - Obtain your Google Custom Search API key and set up a Custom Search Engine.
     - Configure your environment variables or update the configuration file (e.g., `config.json`) with your API credentials.
 ---

-*Note: This project is developed for hackathon demonstration purposes.
-Further improvements and rigorous testing are needed before considering production deployment.*
+*Note: This project was developed as part of TechFest 2025 and is intended for experimental and demonstration purposes.
+While VerifAI provides real-time verification, it should not be considered a definitive authority on misinformation.
+Further development and testing are needed before deployment in production environments.*
 ```